NKNakulkumar/Website-Blocker-Extension/README.md

-# Website Blocker Extension
+# Block Box  Extension

 ## Overview

-Hello this is an Website Blocker browser extension is a tool that helps users limit or block access to specific websites while browsing.
+Hello this is an Website Blocking browser extension is a tool that helps users limit or block access to specific websites while browsing.
 It can be used to stay focused, avoid distractions, or restrict access to certain content.

 ## Features